Forest Park 2 (Samantha), inkjet print, 36x54 inches, 2012

-Posse Comitatus is an ongoing collaboration with Chelsea Knight.
+Posse Comitatus is a multi-part project that I made in collaboration with Chelsea Knight.
 We set out to investigate the militia movement, a grassroots network of autonomous paramilitary groups that arose in the United States the mid-1990s, and made contact with a militia group in Upstate New York.
-The group allowed us to film their training exercises and to visit their leader’s home, where they demonstrated various firing positions and formations.
+In the spring of 2012, the group allowed us to film their training exercises at a rural location and to visit their leader’s suburban home, where they demonstrated various firing positions and formations.

 Posse Comitatus is a Latin term that means “force of the county.”
 Historically, the term has been used to refer to the common law authority of a county sheriff to summon a group of citizens (a “posse”) to enforce the law.
 In the context of the contemporary militia movement, it conveys to the idea that citizens have an inalienable right to defend themselves against tyranny, even if that means taking up arms against the state.

 Militias proliferated in the United States following violent conflicts between federal agents and citizens in Ruby Ridge, Idaho, in 1992 and Waco, Texas, in 1993.
 The movement peaked in 1996, with 858 groups in 50 states, went into a period of decline, and regained momentum following the 2008 election of Barak Obama.
 The militia movement is not as ideologically homogeneous as one might assume; while some groups espouse white supremacy, others repudiate intolerance and welcome diversity.
 They are united by a suspicion of federal government, fear of a “New World Order,” nostalgic attachment to the American Revolution, and a fondness for guns and all things military.